 Paul has been an educator for 38 years and counting.
 He has a passion for community service through giving back to the community he serves, both human and animal.
 As a Kiss no an and Key Club advisor, his club was awarded the Compassionate Community Service Award for the 2013.
 As President of Central Oregon Animal Friends, Paul understands the needs of Three Rivers Humane Society’s in caring for the countless homeless pets in Jefferson County.
-Having rescue dogs and cats of his own gives him the drive and perspective to support what the current director’s vision is for the health and welfare of homeless and future adopted dogs.
+Having rescue dogs and cats of his own gives him the drive and perspective to support COAF’s vision is for the health and welfare of homeless dogs and cats.

-Simply put, I have been an animal lover since birth.
-Growing up, much to my parents objection, I would bring home hurt or stray reptiles, birds, cats and dogs.
-Finally I got a cat and soon after, my first dog.
-Haven’t let up yet, and most likely never will.
-I Found the few years volunteering at a shelter to be one of most rewarding and emotional experiences of my life.
-I hope to continue to be a member or employee of an organization that promotes responsible animal care for a long time to come.
+Simply put, Ray has been an animal lover since birth.
+Growing up, much to his parents objection, her would bring home hurt or stray reptiles, birds, cats and dogs.
+Finally her got a cat and soon after, his first dog.
+He hasn’t let up yet, and most likely never will.
+Ray found the few years volunteering at a shelter to be one of most rewarding and emotional experiences of his life, and hopes to continue to be a member or employee of an organization that promotes responsible animal care for a long time to come.

 Sheila recently retired as Library Director after 40 years at The Dalles-Wasco County Library.
 She volunteered for two other animal shelters previously fostering 87 dogs over a 12 year period, serving as a board member, and fundraising.
-She plans to help Three Rivers Humane Society and the new building project through grant writing, fundraising, and volunteering.
+She has supported the organization greatly through grant writing, fundraising, and volunteering.

 Mary is the Executive Assistant to the Vice President of instructional Services at Columbia Gorge Community College, where she’s worked for 25 years.
 She first joined the board of Home at Last Animal Shelter many years ago because she wanted to help animals in need and be their voice in the community.
 After a break, she was very happy to return to that work with the board of Central Oregon Animal Friends.